 This guide outlines the standards designed to promote UTSA, its colleges and programs to all audiences on and off our campuses.
-It applies to such printed pieces as brochures, fliers, posters, letterhead, business cards, advertising and newsletters.
+It applies to such printed pieces as brochures, fliers, posters, letterhead, business cards, advertising, merchandise/giveaways and newsletters.
 It also includes official university web pages and presentations.

-We, the leadership of UTSA, endorse this guide and ask that each UTSA employee and department leader work with us to uphold these standards.
-Our continuing success as a leader in higher education is best told through consistent application of identity standards.
+We ask that each UTSA employee and department leader work to uphold these standards.
+UTSA’s continuing success as a leader in higher education is best told through consistent application of identity standards.

 Vice President for Business Affairs